fmtlib/fmt/doc/api.rst

     fmt::print("{}\n", kevin_namespacy::film::se7en); // prints "7"
   }

-Using the specialization API is more comlex but gives you full control over parsing and formatting.
+Using the specialization API is more complex but gives you full control over parsing and formatting.
 To use this method specialize the ``formatter`` struct template for your type and implement ``parse`` and ``format`` methods.
 For example::